 HC: 9781534432154; PB: 9781534432147; EB: 9781534432161; January 15, 2019; ages 6–8

 Spotlight on Audio

 Enjoy an audiobook excerpt playlist from our children’s audio group.
-Many of these are clips of previous books from authors with new books on the Fall 2018 list.
+Many of these are clips of previous books from authors with new books on the Spring 2019 list.